-Although responses will vary, successful ones will effectively use the four moral standards from Velasquez (2011): rights, justice, utility, and care.
+Although responses will vary, successful ones will analyze the case in terms of the four principles from Velasquez (2011): rights, justice, utility, and care.
 It is possible to argue that each course of action is an ethical one; students will find out that this case is complicated.
 The main question to ask is whether students base their analyses on the short term or the long term.
 Students should provide adequate evidence in support of their positions.
-If students find that some of the four moral standards are more relevant than others, they should mention that as well.
+If students find that some of the four principles are more relevant than others, they should mention that as well.